Southern Red Velvet Cake

 - 1 teaspoon vanilla extract

-- Grease a Bundt or cake pan and set it aside.
+- Grease a cake pan and set it aside.

 - In a separate medium-sized mixing bowl, combine the all-purpose flour, cocoa powder, baking soda, and salt, stirring well to blend, and set aside.

-- In a large mixing bowl with an electric mixer, mix the butter and sugar until creamy for 2-3 minutes.
+- Mix the butter and sugar in a large mixing bowl with an electric mixer for 2-3 minutes until creamy.

 - Add the vegetable oil and mix again.